withastro/astro/packages/integrations/markdoc/README.md

   quick-start.mdoc
 ```

-Then, query for these files using the [Content Collection APIs](https://docs.astro.build/en/guides/content-collections/#querying-collections):
+Then, query your collection using the [Content Collection APIs](https://docs.astro.build/en/guides/content-collections/#querying-collections):

 ```astro
 ---